-Visual expression is one of the most compelling methods to describe the physical environment, and students will learn techniques specifically geared towards clarifying social, political and economic dynamics and how they relate the structuring of spaces.
-The class will introduce fundamentals of data collecting, data formatting and data importing into a Geographic Information System (GIS) environment.
+Visual expression is one of the most compelling methods to describe the physical environment, and students will learn techniques specifically geared toward clarifying social, political, and economic dynamics and how they relate the structuring of spaces.
+The class will introduce fundamentals of data collecting, data formatting, and data importing into a Geographic Information System (GIS) environment.

 Students will be introduced to workflows that demonstrate how to move effectively between data from these platforms and modes of representation.
 Class lectures will be complemented with technical workshops.

 1. Establish a conceptual framework for critically engaging the practices of mapping and data visualization.